Banbbb/Banbbb.github.io/README.md

-## **Welcome to TRoll Pages**
+## **WelComE to TRoll PaGes**

-Here you will learn and find troll loadouts such as the short Habibi ak
+Here you will learn and find troll loadouts such as the short Habibi ak and more.

+### Tips

+1. Use streamer mode when using the load outs mentiond here for it my attrack negative reactions.
+2. Use charlly skin when using guns to avoid evidence.,
+3. If possible use the salt atchment for X2 the trolling.
+4. use Pesistance and hardline as perks for x10 the trolling.
 ### LOadouts

 ## A.R